Analysts Offer Insights on Healthcare Companies: Teleflex (TFX), Sanofi (OtherSNYNF) and Neurocrine (NBIX)

 According to TipRanks.com, Welford is ranked #529 out of 7271 analysts.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for Sanofi with a $116.45 average price target, implying a 23.5% upside from current levels.
+Currently, the analyst consensus on Sanofi is a Moderate Buy with an average price target of $116.45, representing a 23.5% upside.
 In a report issued on January 26, J.P.
 Morgan also maintained a Buy rating on the stock with a EUR93.00 price target.

 Neurocrine (NBIX)